 1. Manual Data Processing

-In manual data processing, data is processed manually without using any machine or tool to get required results.
+In manual data processing, data is processed manually without using any machine or tool to get the required results.
 In manual data processing, all the calculations and logical operations are performed manually on the data.
 Similarly, data is transferred manually from one place to another.
-This method of data processing is very slow and errors may occur in the output.
+This method of data processing is very slow, and errors may occur in the output.
 Mostly, is processed manually in many small business firms as well as government offices & institutions.
 In an educational institute, for example, marks sheets, fee receipts, and other financial calculations (or transactions) are performed by hand.
-This method is avoided as far as possible because of the very high probability of error, labor intensive and very time consuming.
-This type of data processing forms the very primitive stage when technology was not available or it was not affordable.
-With the advancement in technology the dependency on manual methods has drastically decreased.
+This method is avoided as far as possible because of the very high probability of error, labor intensive and very time-consuming.
+This type of data processing forms the very primitive stage when technology was not available, or it was not affordable.
+With the advancement of technology, the dependency on manual methods has drastically decreased.

 2. Mechanical Data Processing

 In the mechanical data processing method, data is processed by using different devices like typewriters, mechanical printers or other mechanical devices.
 This method of data processing is faster and more accurate than manual data processing.
 These are faster than the manual mode but still forms the early stages of data processing.
 With invention and evolution of more complex machines with better computing power this type of processing also started fading away.
 Examination boards and printing press use mechanical data processing devices frequently.